Frigidaire EFIC189 Portable Ice Maker Not Making Ice — Troubleshooting Guide

 • Remove all accumulated ice from the bin

-• Press the ICE FULL reset button on the control panel (this is typically located next to the indicator light)
+• Press the ICE FULL reset button on the control panel (usually located next to the indicator light)

 • Close the door and restart the cycle

-If ice has melted or become compacted in the bin, it may not register as “full” visually but still triggers the sensor.
-Remove all ice completely and ensure the bin is dry before restarting the EFIC189.
+If ice has melted or compacted in the bin, it may not appear “full” but could still trigger the sensor.
+Remove all ice and make sure the bin is dry before restarting the EFIC189.

 Verify Ambient Temperature Conditions

-The Frigidaire EFIC189 operates efficiently between 60°F and 90°F ambient room temperature.
-Outside this range, ice production slows or stops entirely.
+The EFIC189 operates efficiently between 60°F and 90°F ambient temperature.
+Outside this range, ice production can slow or stop altogether.

 • Measure the room temperature where the EFIC189 is located

-• If the temperature is below 60°F, move the unit to a warmer location
+• If it’s below 60°F, move the unit to a warmer spot

-• If above 90°F, ensure adequate ventilation around the EFIC189 (at least 4-6 inches of clearance on all sides)
+• If it’s above 90°F, ensure there’s enough ventilation around the EFIC189 (at least 4-6 inches of clearance on all sides)

-• Avoid placing the unit in direct sunlight or near heat sources like ovens or refrigerators
+• Avoid placing it in direct sunlight or near heat sources like ovens or other refrigerators

-• High humidity environments can also reduce efficiency—aim for relative humidity below 80%
+• High humidity can also reduce efficiency—target relative humidity below 80%

 Step 2: Test the Water Pump

-The water pump is the most frequently failing component in the Frigidaire EFIC189.
-A non-functional pump prevents water from reaching the evaporator prongs, which freezes water into ice.
-Many EFIC189 units fail because the pump fails silently.
+In my experience, the water pump is the most frequently failing component in the EFIC189.
+A malfunctioning pump prevents water from reaching the evaporator prongs, meaning no ice forms.
+Many units fail because the pump fails silently.

 Listen and Look for Pump Operation

-The EFIC189 water pump should produce an audible humming sound during the ice-making cycle.
+The EFIC189’s water pump should produce a noticeable humming sound during the ice-making cycle.
 Here’s how to test it:

 1. Ensure the EFIC189 is plugged in and the water reservoir is filled above the minimum line